 DB Instance RAM Recommendations

-- An Amazon RDS performance best practice is to allocate enough RAM so that the working set resides almost completely in memory.
+- An RDS performance best practice is to allocate enough RAM so that the working set resides almost completely in memory.

 - Value of ReadIOPS should be small and stable.

 - ReadIOPS metric can be checked, using AWS CloudWatch while the DB instance is under load, to tell if the working set is almost all in memory